Updated: Mar 7

 If you have access to an event, it's important that you network.
 You can take unexpected, but nice photos of people backstage.
 If it's a good photo, show it to them and ask for their business card so you can send it to them.
 They might be really happy with that picture and will remember your name for sure.
 The more you can expand your network, the more people will likely think of you when they need a photographer.

 Step 6.
-Be a nice person to work with
+Be a nice photographer to work with

 Step 7.
 Keep creating value for other people.